What Is the Minimum Architecture for Prolepsis? Early Irrevocable Commitment Across Tasks in Small Transformers: Introduction

 We provide that independent verification, and discover something broader in the process.
 Our investigation proceeds as a series of questions, each answer raising the next.

-\textbf{Q1: Can you observe planning without CLTs?} No; six standard steering methods all fail; CLTs are the only lens through which the planning circuit is visible (Section~\ref{sec:invisible}). \textbf{Q2: Does planning-site localization replicate?} Yes; the spike replicates on Gemma~2 2B and Llama~3.2 1B with identical geometry (Section~\ref{sec:replication}). \textbf{Q3: How does the decision travel to the output?} Through attention routing heads, led by L21:H5, filling a gap flagged as invisible to attribution graphs (Section~\ref{sec:routing}). \textbf{Q4: What is the minimum depth?} Search requires ${\leq}16$ layers; commitment requires more (Section~\ref{sec:commitment}). \textbf{Q5: Is this specific to planning?} No; factual recall shows the same motif at a different network depth, with zero overlap between recurring planning heads and the factual top-10 (Section~\ref{sec:prolepsis}).
+\textbf{Q1: Can you observe planning without CLTs?} No; six standard steering methods all fail; among the methods we tested, CLT-based steering is the only lens through which the planning circuit is visible (Section~\ref{sec:invisible}). \textbf{Q2: Does planning-site localization replicate?} Yes in shape: a single-position spike replicates on Gemma~2 2B and Llama~3.2 1B, at the final prompt token (Section~\ref{sec:replication}; see the Note added). \textbf{Q3: How does the decision travel to the output?} Through attention routing heads, led by L21:H5, filling a gap flagged as invisible to attribution graphs (Section~\ref{sec:routing}). \textbf{Q4: What is the minimum depth?} The evidence is consistent with search within ${\leq}16$ layers and commitment beyond, a hypothesis from a two-model comparison (Section~\ref{sec:commitment}). \textbf{Q5: Is this specific to planning?} No; factual recall shows the same motif at a different network depth, with zero overlap between recurring planning heads and the factual top-10 (Section~\ref{sec:prolepsis}).

-We term this motif \textbf{prolepsis} (Greek: anticipation): the structural motif in which a transformer commits to a decision at early layers, and attention routing heads sustain that commitment to the output without correction.
-Prolepsis has three properties: early commitment, sustained propagation through routing heads (at task-dependent network depths), and irrevocability: no layer reverses the committed answer, even when it is wrong.
+We term this motif \textbf{prolepsis} (Greek: ``a taking beforehand'').
+Prolepsis is an English word with several established senses: in rhetoric, answering an objection before it is raised; in narratology, presenting a future event as already accomplished (the flash-forward); in Epicurean philosophy, a preconception that guides recognition.
+Common to all is the anticipatory fixing of something that does not yet exist.
+We use this shared core in its goal-directed form: the model treats the outcome as already decided and produces the intervening computation under that commitment.
+Technically, prolepsis here names the structural motif in which a transformer commits to a decision at early layers, and attention routing heads sustain that commitment to the output without correction, with three properties: early commitment, sustained propagation through routing heads (at task-dependent network depths), and irrevocability: no layer reverses the committed answer, even when it is wrong.